arcology-network/arcology-evm/README.md

 * **Trie**: Extra interfaces are added to enable parallel updates and retrievals.

-## Integration
-For details regarding integration with Arcology, please refer to our [design documents.](https://doc.arcology.network/arcology-concurrency-control/evm-integration)
+>>For details regarding integration with Arcology, please refer to our [design documents.](https://doc.arcology.network/arcology-concurrency-control/evm-integration)

 ## Documentation

-For a detailed list of changes and implementation specifics, please refer to [our documentation here.](https://doc.arcology.network/)
+For a list of changes and implementation specifics, please refer to [our documentation here.](https://doc.arcology.network/)

 ## Go Ethereum